JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 )
 ```

-See [set-example.zip](../examples/set-example.zip) for the full code.

 ## Writing executables

-So far, we have only made libraries.
-Now, we'll write a small OCaml executable.
+Let's make an actual executable program to do something, not just a library.

-We will write the executable in `set_main.ml`, which takes a string and a file name and looks for that line in the file.
+* The file `set_main.ml` is our example, it takes a string and a file name and looks for that line in the file.

-Executables work by running all statements in the file from top to bottom.
+* Executables work by running all statements in the file from top to bottom.
 Any side effects are the "outputs" of the executable.
+* Note that pure functional programs are useless as executables, input and output is a side effect and we need it to write applications.

-Typically, the main work in an executable is put under a `let () = ...` statement.
+* Typically, the main work in an executable is put under a `let () = ...` statement.
 The `...` evaluates to `() : unit`, and the side effects it performs are what we see.

 ```ocaml
 (* Just a helper function.
 Does not run until it's given arguments in `let () = ...` *)